Sampi314/Auditor_Agents/.Jules/Logic.md

 - **Numerical Sense Checking**: Always perform a contextual "sanity check" on numerical outputs.
 Verify that signs (positive/negative) and magnitudes make sense for the given row description (e.g., Cashflow, Tax, DSCR).
 - **Mega-Formula Detection**: Systematically scan all sheets for formulas exceeding 4,000 characters.
 These must be flagged even if the result is correct, as they represent extreme bad practice.
 - **Full Cell References**: When reporting findings, **never** use "...", "etc.", or truncated lists.
 Every affected cell must be explicitly listed, either individually or as a contiguous range (e.g., `A1, B2, C3:E10`).
+- **Self-Improvement**: After each audit, update this agent file (`Auditor_Agents/.Jules/Logic.md`) with any new patterns, edge cases, or lessons learned during the audit.
+Append new entries to a `## Learned Patterns` section at the bottom of this file.
+This ensures the agent continuously improves its detection rules and contextual understanding across engagements.

 ---